-Checking, maintaining and servicing chainsaw safety equipment
+Checking, maintaining and servicing chain saw safety equipment

 Note!
 All service and repair work on the machine demands special training.
 This is especially true of the machine's safety equipment.
-If your machine fails any of the checks described below we recommend that you take it to your servicing dealer.
+If your machine fails any of the checks described below we recommend that you take it to your service workshop.